mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Can the metadataClient serve as the internal client when no keyVaultClient is set?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Technically yes, but it adds complexity to the API without a clear benefit.
+No, it was decided against since it adds complexity to the API without a clear benefit.

 The ``metadataClient`` and ``keyVaultClient`` currently serve separate distinct purposes from the user's perspective.

 The ``keyVaultClient`` fetches keys from the key vault collection.
 The ``metadataClient`` runs ``listCollections`` to check for remote schemas.

+The behavior is that if a ``metadataClient`` is set, but a ``keyVaultClient`` is not set, an internal client will be created to serve as the ``keyVaultClient``.

 Future work
 ===========